 • Admission free

-• Access: 10 mins by car and a bus from Utoro Bus Terminal
+• Access: 10 mins by car and a seasonal bus from Utoro Bus Terminal (See bus schedules here)

 Option 1: Shiretoko Five Lakes Trail